tehrengruber/ExtendedParametricTypes/README.md

 ## TODO

-- Dispatch on EPTs does not work
+- Dispatch on EPTs does not work as one would expect
 - Add some error handling